 Marine Harps

-Marine Harps is a sound installation that renders the rhythms of the ocean into gentle, breathing tones.
+Marine Harps is a installation concept sounding the rhythms of the ocean.
 A chorus of purpose‑built instruments is placed in the intertidal borderlands where sea meets land.
-Some harps sense the touch of moving water across their strings — like a cello bow drawn by the swell — producing harmonies of an otherworldly string orchestra.
-Others instruments respond to the rise and fall of the waves, forming sea‑powered bellows that draw air through whistles and reeds, creating the effect of a vast oceanic harmonica.
+Some harps sense the touch of moving water across their strings to create an aquatic string orchestra, while others respond to the rise and fall of the waves, forming sea‑powered bellows that draw air like an oceanic harmonica.

-Temporarily installed in shallow waters, aligned with rock platforms, sea walls, or tucked beneath wharves and jetties, Marine Harps gives voice to the ancient dialogue between land and ocean.
-Each tide turns the coastline into a vast living instrument, revealing the hidden music of the shore.
+Temporarily installed in shallow waters, aligned with rock platforms, sea walls, or tucked beneath wharves and jetties, Marine Harps gives voice to an ancient dialogue between the ocean and the land turning the coastline into a vast living instrument.

 In-development - Ocean bellow instruments

 Prototype instrument building.
-Reed pipes sourced from a deconstructed khaen and placed within a large bamboo pipe that acts as an oscillating water column - a kind water-driven bellow.
-Khaen pipes have been reconfigured in a cluster and positioned in such a way that reeds are above and below a ‘blutack plug’ so that some sound on the blow and others on the draw.
-Large bamboo pipe designed to be partially buried in sand with large hole cut to receive ocean waves.
+Reed pipes sourced from a deconstructed khaen and placed within a large bamboo pipe that acts as an oscillating water column to create a wave-driven bellow.
+The khaen pipes have been reconfigured in a cluster and positioned in such a way that some reeds sound on the blow and others on the draw.
+The large bamboo pipe is designed to be partially buried in sand with large hole cut to receive ocean waves.

 First field test of bamboo instrument near Cudmirrah Reef, Shoalhaven NSW Australia.